What Does Martin Lewis REALLY Think About Equity Release?

 These protections include clear advice requirements, transparent product details, and the right to reside in the property for life.

-Lenders must also be members of the Equity Release Council, which imposes additional consumer safeguards like a no-negative equity guarantee.
+Lenders must be members of the Equity Release Council, which imposes additional consumer safeguards; one of these key safeguards is the no-negative equity guarantee, which ensures borrowers or their estates will never owe more than the value of their home.

 This ensures that all parties fully understand the terms and implications, providing a layer of security and promoting informed decision-making in the equity release process.